 The good news is that there are several things you can do to prevent having your vehicle broken into, here are a few of the most common tips:

-- Disregard added weight and take your wallet/keys with you and keep glove box open
+- Disregard added weight and take your wallet/keys with you and keep the glove box open

 - Don’t leave anything you wouldn’t want stolen in your vehicle